MVP: Minimum Viable Products

 E7 Systems has worked with over 25 startup customers.
 In each case the founders were looking to create something entirely new, and their funds and time for discovery were limited.
 Our existing code base and knowledge of web services enabled low cost MVPs.

-These MVPs accelerated valuable learning as our customers completed their business model design.
+These MVPs delivered real world proof of concept as our customers completed their business model design.
 These MVPs also enabled our customers to raise significant capital to pursue their business plans.

 Startups and the Scientific Method